dustinlyons/nixos-config/README.md

   "secret.age".publicKeys = [ user1 system1 ];
 }
 ```
-Then run this command and commit the `age` encrypted file:
+Then run this command:
 ```
 EDITOR=vim nix run github:ryantm/agenix -- -e secret.age
 ```
+This will create a `secret.age` file with your secret that you can reference in the Nix configuration.
+Commit the file to your repo.
 ### Current secrets
 | Secret Name           | Platform         | Description           |
 |-----------------------|------------------|-----------------------|